Meisaka/isiCPU/README.md

  - Provide a network interface to the CPU and associated hardware.
 (WIP)
  - Both hardware and CPUs should each have their own unique ID number.
 (WIP)
  - CPUs and hardware must be able to be added/removed without affecting others.
 (WIP)
  - Runtime add/remove/configure/debug of hardware and CPUs from network API.
+(WIP
  - Emulation layer will provide an API that allows add-on shared libraries.
  - Add-on libraries will be able to be loaded during emulation.
  - Add CPU [TR3200] [3]